-OAAA also offers students and alumni comprehensive career services.
-It works closely with industry in the UAE and the region to promote interaction between potential employers and AUS students and alumni.
-It organizes corporate briefings, the AUS Careers Forum, the annual Alumni Reunion and the annual Career Fair, and provides information on job opportunities, internships and summer employment.
-OAAA has a career resource library and an up-todate database of AUS alumni and employers in the UAE and Middle East.
+OAAA takes on the crucial responsibility of fostering connections with alumni to cultivate loyalty and a sense of belonging to their alma mater.
+The unit actively engages alumni, ensuring that AUS continues to play a significant role in their lives regardless of their location or graduation year.
+This is achieved through regular communication, instilling pride in the institution and implementing programs that maintain the relevance of AUS in the lives of its alumni.
+Additionally, OAAA provides students and alumni with comprehensive career services.
+Collaborating closely with industry in the UAE and the region, it promotes interaction between potential employers and AUS students and alumni.
+The unit organizes corporate briefings, the AUS Careers Forum, and the annual Career Fair.
+It also offers information on job opportunities, internships and summer employment.
+OAAA maintains a career resource library and an up-to-date database of AUS alumni and employers in the UAE and Middle East.